 1 tsp dijon mustard

-1 tbsp white-wine or cider vinegar
+1 tbsp white-wine or cider vinegar, or lemon juice

 200ml light olive, grape seed, sunflower or other neutral oil